test-kitchen/kitchen-vagrant/README.md

 ### <a name="config-box-url"></a> box\_url

-A default URL will be computed only for a small number of common/known platforms in the [Bento][bento] project.
-Additionally, a URL will only be computed if the Vagrant provider is VirtualBox or is VMware based (these are the only providers with downloadable base boxes).
+A box_url is not required when using the Atlas format of `bento/ubuntu-16.04` assuming the organization and box referenced exist.
+If using a custom box this can be an `https://` or `file://` URL.

 ### <a name="config-box-version"></a> box\_version

 The [version][vagrant_versioning] of the configured box.

 The default is `nil`, indicating unset.

+This option is only relevant when used with Atlas boxes which support versioning.

 ### <a name="config-communicator"></a> communicator